 Foreign citizens can freely leave the territory of our country.

 Transit travel through the territory of the Republic of Belarus

 The list of entry restrictions has its own exceptions.
 For example, the Russians who cross our country through land and air checkpoints in transit to Russia.
-Customs control does not ask them for a PCR test and self-isolation.
+Customs control does not ask them for a PCR test.

 Transit to Belarus for foreigners is carried out only through air checkpoints.

 1. Crossing the border of our state by a foreigner.
 Its route starts from the airport and ends with crossing the border of Belarus at a road or other checkpoint